hardiksarkar/Snake-Game/README.md

+### Snake Game

+Welcome to the Snake Game!
+This classic game is implemented in Java using Java Swing for the graphical user interface.

 ## Gameplay

 The objective of the game is to control the snake, represented by a series of connected blocks, and guide it to eat apples while avoiding collisions with its own body.
 The snake grows longer with each apple it eats, making it progressively challenging to maneuver.
 The game continues indefinitely, allowing the snake to pass through boundaries and reappear on the opposite side.